Computers & Tech

 Health & Fitness

 I spend a fair amount of my waking hours worrying if I'm doing enough to stay active and be healthy.
-Much of my childhood outside of school revolved around playing outside or participating in athletics, a contrast to my largely indoor-focused and sedentary hobbies as a grown-up.
-I try to counterbalance this by going for daily walks, exercising at least a few times a week and eating a vegetarian diet with a focus on green leafy vegetables, fruit, whole grains and various sources of protein.
+Much of my childhood outside of school revolved around playing outside or participating in athletics, a contrast to my largely sedentary hobbies as a grown-up.
+I try to counterbalance this by going for daily walks, lifting weights, doing cardio at least a few times a week and eating a vegetarian diet with a focus on green leafy vegetables, fruit, whole grains and various sources of protein.

 I've become a slave to my Fitbit watch, meticulously monitoring my resting heart rate, step count, weight trends and sleep patterns to see what I can do to improve my wellbeing.
 Despite my lack of enthusiasm for having to depend on technology to stay fit, I have to admit that my smartwatch is a pretty handy tool for helping me remember to get off my ass every now and then.